dimailn/vrf/README.md

 ```

 Such form will load and save data without a single line of Javascript code.
-This is possible due to the use of the middleware, which describes the general logic of working with entities in your project.
+This is possible due to the use of the effects, which describes the general logic of working with entities in your project.
 If some form required very specific logic, the form can be used in a lower level mode(without "auto" flag).

 ## Features